nicola-stroffolino-scuola/PCTO/Diary.md

 ## Day 3

-+ Complete the Parking Lot Project in Hyperskill course
++ Completed the Parking Lot project
 + Still yet to finish the theory of the project, yes is skipped everything

+## Day 4

++ Completed the Parking Lot course